-My name is Eduardo Ibarra.
-My passion for working with kids began at an early age.
-Always volunteering with youth and helping be part of their lives and providing positive change.
-I wasn’t introduced to the field of autism until college.
-I embarked on a journey as a behavioral therapist and I enjoyed every single moment of it.
-After graduating from San Jose State University, I began working full time in the field of ABA therapy.
-I provided 1:1 support at homes, community, and schools.
-Through my previous company I was given the opportunity to grow within the field and became a mid-level supervisor and eventually began my Master’s Degree program.
-I earned my Masters from National University in 2019 and became a BCBA soon after.
-Now nearly 7 years in the field, it has become more than just a career, it is a lifestyle.
-Everyday enjoying new adventures with the little ones and helping them grow and advance.
-My goal is to begin my PhD program and eventually start my own company in Mexico to continue to spread awareness and help provide support to areas of higher need.
+Eduardo Ibarra, M.S., BCBA is clinical director at ICAN.
+His passion to work with kids began at an early age.
+Always volunteering with youth and helping be part of their lives and providing positive change, he was not introduced to the field of autism until college.
+When he got to know children with autism closely, he embarked on a journey as a behavioral therapist and enjoyed every single moment of it.
+After graduating from San Jose State University, he began working full time in the field of ABA therapy.
+He provided 1:1 support at homes, communities, and schools.
+He earned his Master’s Degree from National University in 2019 and became a BCBA soon after.
+Now nearly 9 years in the field, working with the autism community has become more than just a career, it is a lifestyle for him.
+His goal is to begin his PhD program and he has dreams to establish his ABA practice in Mexico one day to continue spreading the awareness and help this very underserved community.

 My name is Maritza Heredia.
 I am a Board Certified Behavior Analyst.
 I have been working in the ABA field since 2017.
 I graduated from San Jose State in 2019 with a bachelor’s degree major in Psychology and a Minor in Spanish.
 I received my Master of Science in 2021 from National University and also received my Board Certification in 2021.
 I started working at ICAN in July of 2021.
 I enjoy working with the kids and their families every day to bring meaningful changes that are functional and important to increase their quality of life.